DuoGPT: Training-free Dual Sparsity through Activation-aware Pruning in LLMs: Experiments

 Finally, we evaluate the performance of \name on a reasoning benchmark.
 Table~\ref{tab_gsm8k_study} compares the accuracy of 50\% activation-sparse TEAL, 30\% dual-sparse SparseGPT, and \name on the 5-shot GSM8K~\citep{cobbe2021training} using LLaMA-3-8B, under the same number of SRAM weight fetches. \name achieves the highest accuracy and the smallest model size under iso-SRAM weight load.

 \textbf{Limitations and Future Work. } This work does not yet include a full GPU kernel implementation for accelerating the spMspV operation.
+Our current kernel implementation mainly exploits activation sparsity (spVM), which enabled the throughput measurements reported in our main paper.
+This demonstrates a lower bound on the real-world efficiency gains from our dual-sparsity approach.
 Unlike spMspM, spMspV avoids costly index matching, making it a strong candidate for efficient GPU acceleration—an avenue we leave for future exploration.
 While \name offers a promising approach to calibrate dual-sparse LLMs, this remains an open problem with substantial potential for further research.

+Furthermore, our work focuses on inducing dual-sparsity only for linear layers.
+Other efforts exist to induce single-sided sparsity in attention layers.
+Integrating dual-sparsity with these recent works on both unstructured~\citep{joo2025mustafar} and structured~\citep{xu2024think} KV cache pruning remains a relevant and promising direction.